INFO 299 Thesis

 - Students wishing to undertake the development of a thesis must have completed the course INFO 285 – Applied Research Methods in Library and Information Science.
 (This requirement may be waived, with the iSchool’s Coordinator of Admissions and Academic Advising’s approval of a petition, if a student has taken a graduate level research methods course within the last five years from the start of their MLIS degree.)

 - The student must identify a faculty member from the list of SJSU iSchool faculty willing to serve as a thesis chair.
-The members of that list are: Dr. Anthony Bernier, Dr. Mary Ann Harlan, Dr. Geoffrey Liu, Dr. Michele Villagran.
-The student should submit to the proposed chair a preliminary thesis proposal that identifies the research topic by means of a hypothesis or research questions, shows the originality of the research based on a literature review, contains a proposed research methodology, and a timetable of research implementation.
+The members of that list are: Dr. Anthony Bernier, Dr. Mary Ann Harlan, Dr. Geoffrey Liu, The student should submit to the proposed chair a preliminary thesis proposal that identifies the research topic by means of a hypothesis or research questions, shows the originality of the research based on a literature review, contains a proposed research methodology, and a timetable of research implementation.

 - Once the Thesis Chair has agreed and the proposal developed, the student identifies and forms the rest of the Thesis Committee.
 The committee consists of at least three people (including the Thesis Chair).
 One of the other committee members (in addition to the Chair) must be a SJSU iSchool tenured or tenure track faculty member.
-The following faculty are willing to be members of a thesis committee if the topic is of interest: Dr. Anthony Bernier, Dr. Mary Ann Harlan, Dr. Deborah Hicks, Dr. Geoffrey Liu, Dr. Virginia Tucker, Dr. Michele Villagran.
+The following faculty are willing to be members of a thesis committee if the topic is of interest: Dr. Anthony Bernier, Dr. Joni Bodart, Dr. Mary Ann Harlan, Dr. Deborah Hicks, Dr. Geoffrey Liu, Dr. Michele Villagran.